 Step 2: Python Trading Strategy

 We have kept our strategy simple.
 In the first step, we define the number of candles which represent the number of the previous prices that will be considered for generating a buy/sell signal.
 We then compute the price difference of the last ‘n’ candles.
-If all the price differences are positive we go short expecting a mean reversion behavior.
+If all the price differences are positive we go short expecting a mean reversion behaviour.
 If all the price differences are negative we go long.

-The long position is indicated by the value 1, while the short position takes value of -1.
+The long position is indicated by the value 1, while the short position takes the value of -1.